spencerjibz/typed-emitter/README.md

 // Use lazy_static! because the size of EventEmitter is not known at compile time lazy_static! {
-   // Export the emitter with `pub` keyword pub static ref EVENT_EMITTER: TypedEmitter<String, i32, ()> = TypedEmitter::new();
+   // Export the emitter with the `pub` keyword pub static ref EVENT_EMITTER: TypedEmitter<String, i32, ()> = TypedEmitter::new();
 }

 #[tokio::main]
 async fn main() {
-   // We need to maintain a lock through the mutex so we can avoid data races EVENT_EMITTER.on("Hello".to_string(), |_: i32|  async {println!("hello there!")});
+   EVENT_EMITTER.on("Hello".to_string(), |_: i32|  async {println!("hello there!")});
    EVENT_EMITTER.emit("Hello".to_string(), 1).await;
 }